SamHarris2020/quotes/index.md

 A person who truly believes in God would never try and thrust the idea on anyone else, just as when you understand mathematics, you are not a fanatical proponent of the idea that two and two are four.
 _Alan Watts_

-Oneo of the finest shadings of communication is the diffrence between "I didn't understand that" and "I understand that but I don't care.
+One of the finest shadings of communication is the diffrence between "I didn't understand that" and "I understand that but I don't care.
 _Élodie_

 I am told that the planet's core is hot, dense, and explosive, and I am reminded of our Parliament.
 _Mark Iberra_

 ### Anarchy/Freedom
 Nature created neither servants nor masters.
 I want neither to rule nor be ruled.